syncfusion-content/maui-docs/MAUI/ListView/loadmore.md

 The [SfListView.LoadMoreIndicator](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.ListViewLoadMoreIndicator.html) will be displayed when loading more items in the list.

 By using the [SfListView.IsBusy](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_IsBusy) property, you can interchange the visibility of the button and busy indicator when creating the load more view.
 You can set the value of the `SfListView.IsBusy` property to `true` before adding items to the list and set it to `false`, after adding the items.
-You can also bind the `IsBusy` property through ViewModel.
+You can also bind the `IsBusy` property using ViewModel.

 {% tabs %}
 {% highlight c# %}